-This can be seen by considering $z=\bigl[ { } \bigr]$ and the gradient field $F_m(z) = \bigl[ { } \bigr]$.
+The relation to VI can be seen by considering the variable $z=\bigl[ { } \bigr]$ and the gradient field $F_m(z) = \bigl[ { } \bigr]$.
 In the special case when $f(x,y)$ is convex-concave, the corresponding operator $F(z)=\frac{1}{M}\sum_{m=1}^M \E_{\xi_m}F_m(z,\xi_m)$ is monotone.
-However, in the context of GANs---where $x$ and $y$ are the parameters of the generator and discriminator, respectively---in general the local $f_m(x,y)$ are possibly non-convex, non-concave in $x,y$ and we cannot assume monotonicity of $F$ in general (see also \cite{diakonikolas2021efficient}).
+However, in the context of GANs training, where $x$ and $y$ are the parameters of the generator and the discriminator, respectively, the local losses $f_m(x,y)$ are possibly non-convex-non-concave in $x,y$ and one can not assume the monotonicity of $F$ in general, see also \cite{diakonikolas2021efficient}.

-In this paper, we develop a novel algorithm for problems \eqref{eq:mvi} or \eqref{eq:dec}.
-Gradient descent-ascent scheme on objective~\eqref{eq:dec} may diverge even in the simple convex-concave setting and $M=1$ worker ~\cite{chavdarova2019}.
-Thus, unlike \cite{liu2019decentralized}, we use extragradient updates~\cite{ korpelevich1976extragradient,juditsky2011solving,gidel2019variational} as a building block and combine it with gossip-type communication protocol~\cite{ Xiao2014:averaging,boyd2006randomized } on arbitrary, possibly time-varying, network topologies.
-One of the main challenges due to communication constraints is a ``network error'' induced by impossibility of all the nodes to reach the exact consensus, i.e. to have the same information on the current iterate of an algorithm.
-Thus, each device stores a local variable and only partial consensus among nodes can be achieved by gossip steps ~\cite{Kong2021:cc}.
-Unlike other decentralized algorithms~\cite{scaman2017optimal,liu2019decentralized} our method avoids multiple gossip steps per iteration that leads to better practical performance and possibility to work on time-varying networks.
-Moreover, our method allows multiple local updates between communication rounds making it suitable for communication- and privacy-restricted FL or fully decentralized settings~\cite{ Zinkevich2010:local}.
+In this paper, we develop a novel algorithm for solving problems \eqref{eq:mvi} and \eqref{eq:dec}.
+Note that the gradient descent-ascent scheme for the problem~\eqref{eq:dec} may diverge even in the simple convex-concave setting with $M=1$ device~\cite{chavdarova2019}.
+Thus, unlike \cite{liu2019decentralized}, we use extragradient updates~\cite{ korpelevich1976extragradient,juditsky2011solving,gidel2019variational} as a building block and combine them with a gossip-type communication protocol~\cite{ Xiao2014:averaging,boyd2006randomized } on arbitrary, possibly time-varying, network topologies.
+One of the main challenges due to the communication constraints is a ``network error'' induced by the impossibility of all the devices to reach the exact consensus, i.e., to have exactly the same information about the current iterate of the algorithm.
+Thus, each device stores a local variable, and only approximate consensus among the devices can be achieved by gossip steps~\cite{Kong2021:cc}.
+Unlike other decentralized algorithms~\cite{scaman2017optimal,liu2019decentralized}, our method avoids multiple gossip steps per iteration, which leads to better practical performance and the possibility to work on time-varying networks.
+Moreover, our method allows for multiple local updates between communication rounds to reduce the communication overhead.
+This also makes our approach suitable for communication- and privacy-restricted FL or fully decentralized settings~\cite{ Zinkevich2010:local}.